Welcome to today's edition of the Rush 24-7 podcast.

 Well, I know how it leaked.

-I'm surprised that it did, but was closed testimony because of the nature and ramifications of national security.
+I'm surprised that it did, but it was closed testimony because of the nature and ramifications of national security.

-Okay, folks, uh another brief time out, and we will continue time to start thinking about working your phone calls into the mix here.
+Okay, folks, another brief time out, and we will continue time to start thinking about working your phone calls into the mix here.

-So that's coming up too.
+So that's coming up, too.

 So sit.